navikt/token-support/README.md

 # token-support
 This project consist of common modules to support security token handling in a java spring microservices architecture, with emphasis on OpenID Connect ID Tokens.
 The source code is based on the output from a Proof-of-concept with Azure AD B2C - found here https://github.com/navikt/AzureAdPoc - many thanks to the original author.

-Applications can use these modules in order to be able to verify tokens on exposed HTTP endpoints, according to the configured OIDC providers they trust.
-Multiple providers are allowed, and various validation rules for various OIDC providers can be applied to rest controllers at the method level.
-Tokens will be transported through the service, and will be attached to the client request as "Bearer" token when calling another service/api.
+Applications can use these modules in order to verify security tokens on exposed HTTP endpoints, according to the configured OIDC providers they trust.
+Multiple providers are allowed, and can be applied to rest controllers through annotations.
+Tokens can be propagated through the service and attached to client requests as a "Bearer" token when calling another service/api.

 ## Main components

 ### oidc-support

 Provides token validation support through servlet filters, using the [Nimbus OAuth 2.0 SDK with OpenID Connect extensions](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk).
 Please see **`no.nav.security.oidc.filter.OIDCTokenValidationFilter.java`** for more details.
-Token signing keys are cached in a single-ton instance of the **`no.nav.security.oidc.validation.OIDCTokenValidator`**, using the  **`com.nimbusds.openid.connect.sdk.validators.IDTokenValidator`**.
-Token signing keys are fetched from the jwt_keys endpoint configured in the OIDC provider configuration meta data endpoint when required (e.g. new signing keys are detected).
-This module can be used standalone if you do not use Spring, if you are using spring you can use the module described below.
+Token signing keys are cached in a singleton instance of the **`no.nav.security.oidc.validation.OIDCTokenValidator`**, using the  **`com.nimbusds.openid.connect.sdk.validators.IDTokenValidator`**.
+Token signing keys will be fetched from the jwt_keys endpoint configured in the OIDC provider configuration metadata endpoint when required (e.g. new signing keys are detected).
+This module can be used standalone (if you do not use Spring).
+If you do use Spring you can use the module described below, providing Spring specific mechanisms for securing rest controllers.

 ### oidc-spring-support

-Spring Boot specific wrapper around the oidc-support library above.
-To enable the oidc token validation for a spring boot application, simply annotate your SpringApplication with **`@EnableOIDCTokenValidation`**.
+Spring Boot specific wrapper around oidc-support.
+To enable oidc token validation for a spring boot application, simply annotate your SpringApplication class with **`@EnableOIDCTokenValidation`**.
 Optionally list the packages or classses you dont want token validations for (e.g. error controllers).
 A good start is listing the **`org.springframework`** - e.g. **`@EnableOIDCTokenValidation(ignore="org.springframework")`**.
-Use the **`@Unprotected`** or **`@Protected`** annotation at rest controller method level to indicate if token is required or not for your method.
-The Protected annotation can also have the issuer name specified.
-This will require a token from that specific issuer - e.g. **`@Protected(issuer="selvbetjening")`**
+Use the **`@Unprotected`** or **`@Protected`** annotations at rest controller method/class level to indicate if token validation is required or not.

 #### SpringApplication sample